Scarborough Fair (ballad): History

 The lyrics of "Scarborough Fair" appear to have something in common with a Scottish ballad titled "The Elfin Knight", collected by Francis James Child as Child Ballad #2, which has been traced as far back as 1670.
 In this ballad, an elf threatens to abduct a young woman to be his lover unless she can perform an impossible task ("For thou must shape a sark to me / Without any cut or heme, quoth he"); she responds with a list of tasks that he must first perform ("I have an aiker of good ley-land / Which lyeth low by yon sea-strand").

 Dozens of versions existed by the end of the 18th century.
 A number of older versions refer to locations other than Scarborough Fair, including Wittingham Fair, Cape Ann, "twixt Berwik and Lyne", etc. Many versions do not mention a place name and are often generically titled ("The Lovers' Tasks", "My Father Gave Me an Acre of Land", etc.).

 The references to the traditional English gathering "Scarborough Fair", and the refrain "parsley, sage, rosemary, and thyme", date to 19th-century versions, and may have been borrowed from the ballad Riddles Wisely Expounded (Child Ballad #1), which has a similar plot.

-Lyrics
+Lyrics and melodies

-The lyrics, as published by Frank Kidson in 1891, begin:
+The lyrics published by Frank Kidson in 1891 represent the most widely recognized version of the song.
+However, subsequent performers have frequently selected and rearranged verses.
+Martin Carthy, for example, replaced the final verse with a repetition of the opening stanza, while Simon and Garfunkel recorded a sequence consisting of verses 1, 2, 5, and 7, concluding with a reprise of the first verse.
+This latter arrangement has been widely adopted by later artists.
+The following are the lyrics as published by Kidson: